 At what age do you start seeing patients?

-As a rule of thumb, we like to evaluate young patients after the 6-year molars erupt and the front permanent teeth just start to appear.
-This is usually between the ages of 6 and 8.
-The American Association of Orthodontists recommends that all children be seen for the first time by age 7.
+We typically evaluate young patients when their 6-year molars emerge and their front permanent teeth start to appear, usually between ages 6 and 8.
+The American Association of Orthodontists recommends that all children be evaluated by age 7.

 Why do you evaluate patients so young?